jaykeHarrison/terraform-aws-terraform-test/README.md

 First thing we need to do is deploy our 2 applications which are both using our local S3 module.
 Once they're set up, we can begin implementing the features requested by each application and then implement.

 ## 1.1a Deploy Application A
+Firstly, we need to set some of values for the variables that will be universal

 FirsTo deploy Application A, we need to init Terraform and run an apply.

 ```bash